Weznoe/aws-devops/README.md

 ### Deploy an EKS Cluster

+### Deploy App
+1. `cd ~/aws-kubernetes/helm/events-app/`
+1. `helm install events-app . -f values-1.0.yaml`
+1. Run the commands output by `helm install` to retrieve the IP of the app.
+1. Visit the IP and verify that the app is running.

 ### Blue/Green Update
+1. Deploy both versions: `helm upgrade events-app . -f values-bluegreen.yaml`
+1. Visit the IP and verify the app shows `Version 2.0`.
+1. Rollback the deployment: `helm upgrade events-app . -f values-1.0.yaml`
+1. Visit the IP and verify the app shows the original page.
+1. Deploy both versions again: `helm upgrade events-app . -f values-bluegreen.yaml`
+1. Visit the IP and verify the app shows `Version 2.0`.
+1. Make the deployment permanent: `helm upgrade events-app . -f values-2.0.yaml`
+1. Visit the IP and verify the app shows `Version 2.0`.

 ### Cleanup
 When you're all done, clean up your VM you created in [Environment](#environment).